Ron Cameron (sportscaster): Later shows

 From the mid-2010s, Cameron hosted shows on mostly WDTK and WPON.
-During that time, his producer often joined the on-air discussions.
+During that time, his producers Alex Alway, Joey Lino and Matt Siroskey often joined the on-air discussions.
 His later shows attracted a regular group of callers whose unique personalities and interests essentially made these callers regular features of the show.

 Cameron's radio guests in the mid-2010s and early 2020s included older sports figures who no longer receive much attention on sports talk shows that are aimed at younger audiences.
 Many of these sports figures were interviewed a few years before they died.
 These deceased interviewees included Bob Wolff, Tommy Lasorda, Jud Heathcote, Bob Miller, and Jim Bunning.
 Other still-living interviewees have included Phil Regan, Charlie Maxwell, Jake Wood, and Boots Day.
 Cameron's show also included regular appearances by Detroit area sports and media personalities like Ray Scott, Denny McLain, Jerry Green, Jim Devellano, Ken Holland, Paul Woods, Terry Foster, Rich Kincaide, and Mark Wilson.

 Cameron's later shows developed a cult-like following in one of the most active discussion threads on the Michigan Radio and TV Buzzboard.
 Thread participants have expressed themselves through critical analysis, fact checking, satirical fiction, and song parodies.

 Cameron's contract with WDTK was terminated May 1, 2023 after the alleged usage of racial slurs the previous day's show.
 He returned to WPON and hosted a show until February 16, 2024.